 This view effectively wipes out teams that aren’t competing right now.
 History and local support are near-irrelevant compared to the revenues generated at the top of the game.

-At the top of the sport, revenue would make Manchester United, Barcelona and Real Madrid the biggest clubs in the world.
+At the top of the sport, using revenue as a metric makes Manchester City, Real Madrid, and Barcelona the biggest clubs in the world.
 It works better as a metric for the biggest clubs, though it is heavily biased towards the Premier League.

 Current Success